AHRQ-CDS/AHRQ-CDS-Connect-API/doc/Usage.md

 The kernel tests require the CDS artifact content type be installed, since they involve defining and saving CDS artifacts to the test database.
 To help with testing, a custom module has been created which defines an `artifact` content type upon installation.
 PHPUnit installs this module prior to running any of the kernel tests.

-This custom module, located in the `tests/modules/cds_artifact_type` directory.
-If desired, this module can be installed separately from the CDS Connect API module to provide an `artifact` content type in a Drupal installation.
+This custom module, located in the `modules/cds_artifact_type` directory.
+If desired, this module can be installed alongside the CDS Connect API module to provide an `artifact` content type in a Drupal installation.

 ## Access Control and Authentication